tobyzerner/placement.js/README.md

     // Whether or not the overlay size should be capped to the available space.
     // Defaults to true.
     cap?: boolean,

+    // Whether or not the overlay position should be bound to the scroll
+    // container.
+Defaults to true.
+    bound?: boolean,
 };
 ```